 However: we believe that Instacart employees are still suffering the treatment discussed above that the witnesses reported to us under oath, and we believe that such conduct violates the California Labor Code and other applicable regulations.
 If you are (or were previously) an Instacart employee required to perform work “off the clock” before and/or after your scheduled shifts, or expected to perform work duties other than shopping during rest and/or meal periods, contact us to learn how we may be able to help you pursue your potential claims against Instacart.

-Category: Missed Meal and Rest Breaks, Unpaid Wages, Wage and Hour
+Category: Class Actions, Missed Meal and Rest Breaks, Unpaid Wages, Wage and Hour

 Tags: #Instacart #off the clock #settlement